TJ156TJ/Containers/Application_Architecture.md

 * fluxctl installed to your host.
 * AKS installed to your host.

-## B – Fork the Repositories
+## B – Clone the Repositories
-Fork these three repositories to your own Gitlab GIT Repo account:
+Clone these three repositories to your own Gitlab GIT Repo account:

 * https://GitlabGITRepo/"projectname"/gitops-example-app
 * https://GitlabGITRepo/"projectname"/gitops-example-deploy